Speakers

 Swakop Uranium, Husab mine

 Irvinne Simataa is a qualified, competent mining engineer and mining executive with a set of well-developed competencies and a diversified mineral commodities experience, having managed diverse and unionized, technical, operational and management teams onshore and offshore and indeed internationally.
-With over 20 years in the mining industry, he has provided leadership on multi-million dollar projects and operations as well as spearheaded successful business turnarounds.
+With over 20 years in the mining industry, he has provides leadership on multi-million dollar projects and operations as well as spearheaded successful business turnarounds.
 He is well positioned to understand and speak to the dynamics of the extractive industry in general.
 In line with the forever increasing need to find smarter techno-economical means of extracting mineral resources safely and sustainability, he brings innovation and robust thinking to the table with this prime objective in mind.

 George Botshiwe